sh2orc/kkot-webui/README.md

 - **Agent Profiles**: Upload custom images and descriptions for each agent
 - **Model Integration**: Connect agents to different LLM models and providers
 - **Parameter Control**: Fine-tune temperature, maxTokens limits, and other model parameters
+- **Feature Flags**: Configure agents with specific capabilities like Deep Research and Web Search
 - **Multimodal Support**: Configure agents for image processing capabilities
 - **Token Management**: Configurable maxTokens settings for response length control